Working from home takes planning

-Having employees work remote is a relatively new concept for most organizations.
+Having employees work from home (also called remote work) is a relatively new concept for many organizations.
 Recent surveys have found that employees who work remotely experience a 25% reduction in their stress levels.
-It was also reported that 86% of employees claim to be more productive in their home offices.
-Remote employees can save your organization money by reducing property costs and the amount of office supplies needed.
+It was also reported that 86% of employees say they’re more productive in their home offices.
+Remote employees tend to save your organization money by reducing property costs and the amount of office supplies needed.

-It has been found that in order to successfully have an employee work remote there must be a strong strategy in place, clear communication and the ability to have trust in the commitment of your workforce.
+In order to successfully have an employee work remote there must be a clear communication, an overall plan and the ability to trust the commitment of your workforce.

-When deciding if having employees work remote is a good option for your organization here are a few things to think about.
+When deciding if your organization should offer the flexibility of working remote here are a few things to think about.

 Allowing your employees to work remotely may mean that it is time to update and modernize your technology.
-This is important for both parties, as remote workers need to easily communicate with the team that is working in-house.
+This is important for both parties, as remote workers need to easily communicate with the parts of the team that work in-house.

-Updating your technology could include things like improving your Wi-Fi connectivity, updating your current softwares as well as making sure you have the proper security and backup measurements in place.
+Updating your technology could mean updating your current software or making sure you have the proper security and backup measurements in place.

-It is clear that your technology needs to be up to date so that both remote employees and office employees are able to collaborate to get their work done.
-One thing that it is important for management to recognize is that these technological tools should be leveraged in a way that keeps your employees engaged with one another.
+One thing that it is important for management to recognize is that with employees no longer working under the same roof, technological tools should be leveraged in a way that keeps your employees engaged and interacting with one other.

-Communication tools such as Slack or Microsoft Teams are key to encourage collaboration across your organization no matter where your employees are working from.
-It is important to take the time to train your employees on these applications so that they can be fully leveraged afterwards on a day to day basis.
+Communication tools such as Slack or Microsoft Teams encourage collaboration across your organization no matter where your employees are working.
+It is important to take the time to train your employees on these applications so they can be fully leveraged, every day.

-Remote employees could be working from a variety of places including their home, the airport, a hotel or a coffeeshop.
-No matter where they are working from it is important that your organization’s files and data are protected.
-It is important that you have an integrated backup strategy in place.
+Remote employees could be working from their home, the airport, a hotel or a coffeeshop.
+No matter where they are, it’s important to protect your organization’s files and data.
+Be sure to have an integrated backup strategy in place.

 Take the time to educate your employees about common cyberattacks and security guidelines.
-Be sure that they know the best practices in terms of how to protect their work, like setting up a secure business VPN.
+Be sure that they know all best practices of how to protect their work and keep their data protected.